bdlangton/fitbot/README.md

 `webhook` is a Slack incoming webhook.
 You can find more information on how to set these up [here](https://api.slack.com/incoming-webhooks).

-`blocklist` is a list of athlete IDs that should not have their activities posted to Slack.
+`whitelist` is a list of athlete IDs that should have their activities posted to Slack.

 ### `strava_token` (Default: "")
 This is a Strava API token.
 You can get one of these by creating a new Strava API application.
 More information on how to do that can be found [here](https://www.strava.com/settings/api)